Ediblelnk/Kutztown-MSC/PHI241-philosophy-of-the-mind/lecture-notes/1-introduction.md

 Is being in pain and knowing that one is in pain different?

 Can animals be in pain but not know that they are in pain?

+## A unitary account of hte mind?

+If what my pain means to me from a first-person perspective  is different from what is means to you from a third-person perspective, are we stuck with fundamentally different meanings for mental phenomena?